nobledynamic/nobledynamic.github.io/content/posts/fabric-madness-1/index.md

 ### Feature Engineering

 The first feature that we decided to explore was win rate.
-The "rule" for our initial approach, was that the team with the higher win rate would be predicted as the winner.
-Not only would it be interesting to explore that feature, but it would also provide a baseline score.
-At this point, the way to score each predictive system should be introduced.
-For this case study, the Brier score was used.
+Not only would it be an interesting feature to explore, but it would also provide a baseline score.
+This initial approach employed a simple rule: the team with the higher win rate would be predicted as the winner.
+This method provides a fundamental baseline against which the performance of more sophisticated predictive systems can be compared to.

+To evaluate the accuracy of our predictions across different models, we adopted the Brier score.
 The Brier score is the mean of the square of the difference between the predicted probability (p) and the actual outcome (o) for each sample, and can be described by the following formula:

 {{< katex >}}
 \\(\Large Brier Score = \frac{1}{N} \sum_{i=1}^{N} (p_i - o_i)^2 \\)